mattermost/docs/source/install/self-managed-changelog.md

 #### Collapsed Reply Threads (General Availability)
  -

-#### Apps Framework (General Availability)
- - The [Apps Framework](https://developers.mattermost.com/integrate/apps/) allows developers to build integrations with Mattermost that seamlessly work across Mattermost’s desktop and mobile clients.
-Apps can be developed using any programming language, as opposed to plugins which must be developed in Go.
+#### Calls (Beta)
+ - A built-in voice calling and screen sharing is now available.
+This is a Channels-specific integration.

 #### App Bar (Beta)
  - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins were moved to the new App Bar.

-#### Calls (Beta)
- - A built-in voice calling and screen sharing is now available.
+It is recommended to enable the App Bar for servers with Calls enabled.

 #### Updated Server Hardware Requirements
  -

 #### Playbooks Updates
- -
+ - Users can now easily keep processes up-to-date with the inline playbook editor.
+ - Added a new statistics dashboard that displays the number of Playbooks and run instances within the server alongside other system statistics in the System Console.
+ - Run triggers and actions now give more control over where status updates are posted throughout a run.

 #### Boards Updates
  -